uzzielsr/playwright-demo-framework/README.md

 npm run test:with-report
 ```

 > 🔐 Do not hardcode credentials.
-Use Jenkins credentials plugin or environment injection.
+Use environment variables, Jenkins credentials plugin, or secrets injection.

 ---